LLAW’s NUCLEAR WORLD TODAY, Post #1,152, Tuesday, (12/30/2025)

 Lloyd A. Williams-Pendergraft

-There are 7 categories, with the latest addition, (#7) being a Friday weekly roundup of IAEA (International Atomic Energy Agency) global nuclear news stories.
-Also included is a bonus non-nuclear category for news about the Yellowstone caldera and other volcanic and caldera activity around the world that play an important role in humanity’s lives.
 The feature categories provide articles and information about ‘all things nuclear’ for you to pick from, usually with up to 3 links with headlines concerning the most important media stories in each category, but sometimes fewer and occasionally even none (especially so with the Yellowstone Caldera).
+If there was no news from a Category today, the Category will not appear.
 The Categories are listed below in their usual order:

 1. All Things Nuclear